pgugger/LandscapeGenomics/China_2018/Exercise2.md

-## EXERCISE 2: Running the basic Stacks pipeline to call SNPs
+## EXERCISE 2: Running the Stacks pipeline to call SNPs

 [Stacks](http://catchenlab.life.illinois.edu/stacks/) is a sophisticated pipeline for identifying SNPs from RAD-Seq or GBS data.
 It can be used with or without reference genome, although it is most popular when a reference is not available as in most non-model organisms.
 There is also a popular [Google Group](https://groups.google.com/forum/#!forum/stacks-users) for asking questions and troubleshooting.
 For this exercise, we will the basic *de novo* SNP calling pipeline.
 We will start with the data we converted to FASTQ in Exercise 1 to demonstrate the quality filtering portion of the pipeline, but then we will switch to some real samples from *Quercus rugosa* for the rest (Martins *et al.* accepted *Evol.
 Appl.*).